Farrhouq/what-happens-when/README.rst

   need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+* **History:** google.com is added to the history of the browseer.
+This will make accessing it easier the next time and also make it show up in the suggestions for another search.

 HTML parsing
 ------------